TruSat/trusat-learn/docs/high-level-guide.md

 ## Level 4

 Once you have timed a satellite, the final step is to input your time and location data into software that will calculate an initial orbit determination (IOD).

+There are two approaches you can take to capture the time and location of a passing satellite.
+  1. *The Fishing Net Appraoch* - This approach involves looking in best part of sky for that time and record when a satellite passes     stars.
+This method requires that you identify the satellite after you record its time and location.
+This method may be tedious as       identification tools are not user friendly at this point unless you have photographs of the satellite you have captured.
+Note: There     is a likelihood that you will not "catch" high priority targets using this method.

+  2. *The Fishing Line Approach* - This approach involves using prediction tools like Heavens-Above to generate a time and place to look   for specific satellites.
+This method allows you to utilize the high priority target list from TruSat as a list of targets to try and     "catch."
+Alternately, you can look for satellites that interest you, like ISS, Hubble, Envisat, etc. Note:  This method may require     manual or driven movement of camera to try for several targets

+To record the time and location of passing satellite, use a stopwatch or a smartphone ensure the accuracy of your timing and try to get more than one position if possible.

 At this time, translating basic observation data (time and location) into a format readable by version 0.1 TruSat Prototype requires a relatively advanced workflow, including use of free third-party software, and is not recommended for all but the most committed.